Efficient Relation-aware Neighborhood Aggregation in Graph Neural Networks via Tensor Decomposition: Experiments

 \subsection{Using Random Subgraphs}

-Training TGCN is done by random subgraphs taken from the whole KG in each iteration.
-One reason is that real-world KGs are usually enormous, and it is impossible to process them at once.
-Besides, training with random subgraphs is like injecting noise, which has a regularization effect to improve performance.
-Therefore, a significantly large random subgraph reduces regularization because only a bit of noise is injected.
-However, if we increase the size of random subgraphs, each entity can access broader neighbors and their information.
-Consequently, the size of random subgraphs, $g_s$, significantly affects our model.
+To train TGCN we randomly take subgraphs from the whole KG in each iteration.
+This is necessary because real-world KGs are typically enormous, making it impractical to process them in their entirety.
+Utilizing random subgraphs during training is akin to injecting noise, thereby introducing a regularization effect that enhances performance.
+However, maintaining an appropriate subgraph size is crucial.
+On one hand, a significantly large random subgraph introduces excessive noise, particularly when entities in large KGs have high degree centrality, leading to counterproductive noise.
+On the other hand, if we keep the size of random subgraphs constant, each entity can still access more distant neighbors and their information.
+As a result, the size of random subgraphs, denoted as $g_s$, plays a pivotal role in shaping the performance of our model.